-If you’re a film buff - someone who enjoys classics like Swing Time to blockbusters like the original Godzilla franchise - then you may be eyeing up The Criterion Channel, which is currently available to stream in the US.
+If you’re a fan of the classics - from old timers like Swing Time to blockbusters like the original Godzilla franchise - then you may be eyeing up The Criterion Channel.
 The Criterion Channel is the streaming alternative to The Criterion Collection, a selection of some of the most important classic and contemporary films from worldwide cinema.

 Of course, this isn’t useful to anyone outside of America, as the site’s geoblocking stops users from other countries from trying to access content.
 So whether you’re a US citizen trying to access the service from abroad, or you’re based internationally and want to get a fix of some of the best movies on demand, you won’t be able to stream if you’re not in the country.